djwrisley/HDME/index.md

 *  [Why would you use OpenStreetMap if there is Google Maps?](https://geoawesome.com/why-would-you-use-openstreetmap-if-there-is-google-maps/)

 #### Exercises
-*  Pick a place in the world you know and test the coverage of OSM
+*  Editing OpenStreetMap using the web-based editor
-*  Who uses OSM map bases?
-MapLibre?
+*  Pick a place in the world you know well and test the coverage of OSM

 #### Additional References
 *  Anderson et al, Corporate Editors in the Evolving Landscape of OpenStreetMap